 Identity Server acts as a central database that stores user’s credentials.
 The identity server is checked to authenticate user access as it is a core part of any identity and access control infrastructure.
 In a nutshell, an identity server is a piece of software that issues security tokens to clients.

-In a typical company, numerous routine informational transactions occur every day in the IT outsourcing industry.
+Numerous routine informational transactions occur every day in the IT outsourcing industry.
 These include yet are not restricted to online invoices, product catalogue, new recruitment information, salary details, etc. For each of these informational transactions, the company must determine who is allowed to view its data.
 Information relating to accounting and human resources must be restricted to employee use only.

 Usually, applications need to support the following scenarios: